-Gen Z might not use “bandwidth” and “don’t boil the ocean” in their everyday work jargon, but they’re bringing phrases of their own to the office table.
+Gen Z might not use “bandwidth” and “don’t boil the ocean” in their everyday work slang, but they’re bringing their own Gen Z jargon to the office table.
 Here are some of the most popular sayings — and emojis — Gen Z is likely to use in the workplace.

 >>MORE: Are you a Gen Z’er navigating new workplace phrases?
 Check out the corporate jargon you should know.